 The downtown area has many hidden gems and walkways that, if you time it correctly, will allow you to get the perfect shot.
 Complement your evening stroll with a picnic nearby.
 The park here are safe and frequently used by locals in the summer months.

 There’s a lot to do in the HK Region, no matter what your travel style.
 With its proximity to Prague, the secret is bound to get out soon.
-Take advantage and explore the area before then.
+Take advantage and explore the area before then, and visit the Olomouc region if you’re continuing on your journey through the country.

 Till next time, safe travels!